Working in Sweden

 You may be required to attend an assessment centre and the number of times you'll be interviewed varies between employers.
 Make sure you prepare some questions to ask at the end of the interview and be ready to speak about interests outside of the academic environment.

 Following the Bologna Process and the creation of the European Higher Education Area (EHEA), UK qualifications are usually recognised by an employer.
 Some professions in Sweden are regulated which means certain standards of training and education need to be met.
 Regulated jobs include healthcare professions, authorised translators and interpreters, lawyers, teachers, estate agents and accountants.
 You'll need to have approval from a relevant authority to be able to work in one of these roles.

 - Academic Search (Swedish/English)

 Information about job vacancies, living and working conditions and labour markets in Sweden, as well as a CV-posting service for jobseekers is available at EURES – European Job Mobility Portal.

 Private recruitment agencies operate in Sweden.
-Comprehensive listings are available from the International Confederation of Private Employment Agencies (CIETT).
+National and corporate members are listed at World Employment Confederation.
 Search for employment agencies in Gula Sidorna (Swedish Yellow Pages) – in Swedish only, search ‘rekrytering’ for recruitment.

 - Dagens Nyheter – the daily newspaper, has the largest number of job adverts.